kaaproject/kaa/doc/Programming-guide/Key-platform-features/Endpoint-ownership/index.md

 import org.kaaproject.kaa.client.event.registration.UserAuthResultListener;

 /**
-* Creates user attach request using default verifier.
+* Creates owner attach request using default verifier.
 Default verifier is selected during SDK generation.
 * If there was no default verifier selected this method will throw runtime exception.
 */